harwoodjp/app-starter/README.md

 ## Overview

-This is a custom Express boilerplate application with [passport](http://www.passportjs.org/) authentication.
+This is a custom Express application template with [passport](http://www.passportjs.org/) authentication.
 It uses MySQL for data persistence and the [knex](http://knexjs.org/) query builder.
 It uses [ejs](http://ejs.co/) templating and [static-starter](https://github.com/harwoodjp/static-starter/) for the `public` directory.

 ## Setup